About

 Publication Frequency

-Authors of articles published remain the copyright holders and grant third parties the right to use, reproduce, and share the article according to the Creative Commons license agreement.
+Authors of articles published remain the copyright holders and grant third parties the right to use, reproduce, and share the article under a Creative Commons license agreement.

-The journal’s publisher focuses on making content discoverable and accessible through indexing services.
+The journal’s publisher, University of Westminster Press, makes content discoverable and accessible through indexing services.
 Content is also archived around the world to ensure long-term availability.

 The Journal of Deliberative Democracy is indexed by the following services: